Key Takeaways:

 So we actually build another LLC or corporation here, and this we could call Investment LLC.
 Your investors go there, Investment LLC buys and manages these properties.
 Investment LLC is managed by you and pays fees that way.

-What happened in the Ghost Ship – so the Ghost Ship was an office building in Oakland, California.
+What happened in the Ghost Ship – the Ghost Ship was an office building in Oakland, California.
 Some of the tenants decided to convert it to live-in lofts and a dance hall of sorts.
 There was a fire that broke out.
 Now, the Ghost Ship was owned by a trust, which was owned by one person.
 But the trust didn’t only own the Ghost Ship; it owned something like 13 other buildings.
-So all the value of all of that was owned by the trust, which ultimately was owned by this one person.

 Ghost Ship fire breaks out, 20 people died, families sue against the trust, who’s the owner of the building.
 And now, because there’s one entity that’s being sued, all of these other buildings are suddenly vulnerable to losing everything.